leverh/react-bookhub-app/README.md

 **Usage:**

 This component is used in a prominent location in the application's with the purpose of acquainting the users with reviews posted a while back (if the reviews database grows substantially...).
+It could also be encouragement for users to engage and have their reviews shown in a prominent place.

 **State and Effects:**